-1. Tvame(s) of proposed roadway to be reclassified: 2.
-Name of agency requesting revision (roadway jurisdiction): 3.
-Contact information (name, title, address, phone and email): 4.
+l.
+Name(s) of proposed roadway to be reclassified: 2.
+Name of agency requesting revision (roadway jurisdiction): (An agency should not request reclassification of a roadway that is not under its own jurisdiction without the support of the maintaining jurisdiction.
+For a township-maintained street within a municipality, the township should agree to the change prior to Council of Mayors consideration.)
+3. Contact information (name, title, address, phone and email): 1 .
 Council(s) of Mayors: 5.
-County(ies) of proposed roadway to be reclassified: 6.
-Township(s) of proposed roadway to be reclassified: 7.
-Additional roadway jurisdiction(s), if any, of the proposed roadway to be reclassified: 8.
-Current functional classification for this roadway: 9.
-Proposed functional classification for this roadway: 10.
+County(ies) containing roadway proposed to be reclassified: ó .
+Township(s) containing roadway proposed to be reclassified: 7.
+Additional roadway jurisdiction(s), if any, containing the roadway proposed to be reclassified: 3.
+Current functional classification for this roadway, as classified by IDOT:

+9. Proposed functional classification for this roadway: 10.
 The IDOT key route designation number for this roadway: (This number is available on the IDOT Getting Around Illinois website.
-The key route designation number is the Key Route Type, a hyphen, and the Key Route Number off the map.)
-11. Endpoints of proposed roadway to be reclassifiedNorth or East endpoint:

-- North or East endpoint road's functional classification: - South or West endpoint: - South or West endpoint road's functional classification:

-- 12. Length of proposed roadway to be reclassified: - 13.
-Current Average Annual Daily Traffic (AADT):

-(Provide multiple AADTs by segment if the AADT is not consistent along the entire route.
-Indicate the source and year of the AADTs.
-Some AADTs are available on the IDOT Getting Around Illinois website.
-If the AADTs are not from a published source, supply raw field data and provide the date(s), the day(s) of week, the hours of collection, and the type of equipment used to collect the traffic data.
+The key route designation number is the Key Route Type, a hyphen, and the Key Route Number from the map.)
+11. Endpoints of proposed roadway to be reclassifiedNorth or West endpoint: North or West endpoint road's functional classification: South or East endpoint: South or East endpoint road's functional classification: 12.
+Length of proposed roadway to be reclassified: 13.
+Current Average Annual Daily Traffic (AADT): (Provide AADT by segment if the AADT is not consistent along the entire route.
+Indicate the source and year of the AADT.
+Some AADT values are available on the IDOT Getting Around Illinois website.
+If the AADT is not from a published source, supply raw field data and provide the date(s), the day(s) of week, the hours of collection, and the type of equipment used to collect the traffic data.
 HI-STAR or equivalent technology is preferred.)